csanadpoda/tutorials/LLM translation with monitoring/README.md

 ## Evaluation Metrics

-After translating the CSV file, the application computes several evaluation metrics to assess the quality of the translations.
+When translating a CSV file, the application computes several evaluation metrics to assess the quality of the translations.
 These metrics are displayed in a summary table and include:

 ### BLEU (Bilingual Evaluation Understudy Score)
 Measures the correspondence between the machine's output and that of human translations by calculating n-gram overlaps.